COVID 19 changes – There have been no changes to Debt Agreements

 - you have numerous debts

-A Debt Agreement is an option to assist you with unmanageable debt and is an alternative to bankruptcy.
+A Debt Agreement has a term of 3 years but the term can be up to 5 years if you own a home.
 Debtors are released from most debts on completion of all payments and obligations under the agreement.

-However, since it’s an act of bankruptcy, if your creditors don’t accept the Debt Agreement, they can use it to apply to the court to make you bankrupt.
+However, since it’s an act of bankruptcy, if your creditors don’t accept the Debt Agreement or the Debt Agreement is terminated, they can use it to apply to the court to make you bankrupt.

 How much you pay back